lsst-sitcom/sitcomtn-026/index.rst

    * The ccs-console should then appear in an X-window.
 You will need to launch the ats-power tab in the CCS Subsystems pull down menu.
 It should then look like Figure 3.

    * At this point, you can view the voltages, but not make changes.
 To enable changes, you need to set ats-power to a higher level.
 Do this by following the menu tree as follows - CCS Subsystems - ats-power - Command and Lock Browser.
 Then set the lock level (10 for example) in the Lock: field.
 This will lock ats-power and you will need to unlock it later.
+You will need to have sufficient CCS privileges to do this.

 *  Then launch the ccs-shell, using ccs-shell.